 To check the spacers, remove them and look for any uncharateristic wear, deep grooves, cracks or other damage.
-Be sure to check the frame bore surfaces as well.
-A rough surface can accelerate wear.
-If the spacers are in good shape, clean and regrease them before reinstallation.
+Be sure to check the frame hole surfaces as well as a rough surface can accelerate wear.
+If the spacers are in good shape, clean them and regrease before reinstallation.
 Make sure they go back in the right way.
 See the next figure.